 However, in the age of #fakenews – and seemingly impressive internet statistics like ‘our brains process visuals 60,000x times faster than text’ being trundled out by media companies from Forbes, to Business 2 Community, to Fast Company (only to be debunked) – we felt it timely to put our money where our mouth is, and answer the question: how?
 How is video so successful?

-This multi-part series aims to examine just that, with a focus on the psychology of video and its effect on areas like emotion, as well as memory and motivation.
+This article aims to examine just that, with a focus on the psychology of video and its effect on emotion.

 So read on for answers, you guessed it, brought to you by science…